leegee/test-react-openlayers-ufo/README.md

 * Enable switching locale from `no` to `en` and back (1h)
 * Store bounds and filter settings in the URI (4h)
 * Highlight on map feature chosen in report or click on
+* Initialise with map extent rather than center
 * Share common-type of request/response (1h)
 * Server should infer cluster size (`cluster_eps`) from zoom level.
 * Expose more data: